holoviz/panel/doc/reference/widgets/ChatEntry.md

 * **`reaction_icons`** (ChatReactionIcons | dict): A mapping of reactions to their reaction icons; if not provided defaults to `{"favorite": "heart"}`.
 Provides a visual representation of reactions.
 * **`timestamp`** (datetime): Timestamp of the message.
 Defaults to the instantiation time.
 * **`timestamp_format`** (str): The format in which the timestamp should be displayed.
+* **`renderers`** (List[Callable]): A callable or list of callables that accept the value and return a Panel object to render the value.
+If a list is provided, will attempt to use the first renderer that does not raise an exception.
+If None, will attempt to infer the renderer from the value.

 ##### Display